 The average penalties for DUI convictions in Florida are as follows:

 If they are not aggravated, the initial DUI charges an individual will face are usually still classified as misdemeanors.
 However, there are some cases where an individual may be charged with a felony DUI.
 These instances include:

-A: An Ignition Interlock Device, otherwise known as an IID, is a hand-held machine that is installed inside a vehicle.
+An Ignition Interlock Device, otherwise known as an IID, is a hand-held machine that is installed inside a vehicle.
 It measures the breath of the driver before they can start the car.
-The user must blow into the mouthpiece for a certain period, wait for it to calibrate, and can then begin operating their vehicle once they pass.
+The user must blow into the mouthpiece for a certain period, wait for it to calibrate, and then begin operating the vehicle once it passes.
 Individuals with one or more prior DUI convictions will most likely have to have an IID installed.
 This is intended to prevent potential DUIs in the future.

 A: Florida has very strict laws regarding how DUIs are placed on criminal records.
 Unlike other states that only require a DUI charge to stay on an individual’s record for 10 years, the state of Florida will keep any DUI conviction on your record for 75 years.
 Essentially, this means that it will stay for the entirety of your life.
 Florida also does not allow DUI convictions to be expunged from an individual’s record.

 No matter the severity of your charge, it is always important to find an experienced West Palm Beach, FL DUI Attorney who can represent you in court.
 The penalties for a potential DUI conviction are quite severe.
 Working with a skilled attorney can give you a stronger chance of beating your charge.
 Additionally, an attorney can help you navigate the legal proceedings you will be involved with.
 They can also build a compelling case to defend you against your charges.